PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 swap.
 The rule keeps its positional scalar grammar and uses the shared aligned and Softmax statement decoders; their remaining consumers are policy-local, so the exporter does not import them.
+The subsequent aligned-binary fallback is policy-owned as a separate decision.
+It preserves the narrower generated-statement grammar and runs only when the general binary alignment repair made no change.
+Two channel-first operand names are not sufficient by themselves: an immediate matching BN constant operation, direct return, or channel-first Resize with matching channel evidence is also required.
+Channel mismatches, channel-last Resize, mixed-layout operand names, and already-channel-first shapes remain no-ops.
+The exporter applies returned layout evidence before its existing Resize rule, preserving the established general-repair → downstream-fallback → Resize ordering.
 The NHWC AveragePool-to-binary bridge repair and its channel-last spatial-pool restoration wrapper use the same owner.
 AveragePool, binary-anchor, and multiply target shapes are normalized as one chain only when NHWC producer and consumer